 A variety of long-term care services and benefits are available that help promote independence for seniors who live alone, as well as services to assist unpaid family caregivers in caring for their loved ones.
 These benefits may include adult day care, respite care, durable medical equipment, housekeeping assistance, and more.

 The TSOA program is under the broader, and more formal title, Medicaid Transformation Project Demonstration, and may be informally referred to as a family caregiver support program.
 However, this program is for seniors who are financially ineligible for Medicaid.
-That said, there is another program under the Medicaid Transformation Project Demonstration, the Medicaid Alternative Care (MAC) Program, which is a Medicaid program, and offers nearly identical services and benefits as TSOA.
+That said, there is another program under the Medicaid Transformation Project Demonstration, the Medicaid Alternative Care (MAC) Program, which is a Medicaid program, and it offers nearly identical services and benefits as TSOA.

 As the Tailored Support for Older Adults program provides assistance for both Washington resident caregivers and seniors without caregivers, there are age requirements for both caregivers and care recipients.
 The care recipient must be at least 55 years of age, and the caregiver must be at least 18 years of age.

-The asset limit for a single individual.
-If an applicant is married, the income of the spouse is not considered.
-The asset limit for a single individual is $53,100, and married couples can have assets up to $108,647.
+The asset limit for a single individual is $53,100.
+For married couples when both spouses are applying, the asset limit is $106,200.
+When only one spouse is applying, the non-applicant spouse can have $59,890 in assets.
 Some assets are not counted toward this limit and include one’s home, regardless of equity value, home furnishings, a vehicle, and burial funds up to $1,500 for the applicant and $1,500 for their spouse.

 Married individuals and persons with finances over these limits should consider finding Medicaid planning assistance.
 Persons in these situations still may be eligible for Medicaid, but just require financial expertise to help them allocate their resources appropriately.
 Learn more.